All's Fair (2025 TV series): Background

 From 2023 to 2024, Kardashian starred in the twelfth season of American Horror Story as publicist Siobhan Corbyn.
-Because of Kardashian's involvement with American Horror Story, the series creator, Ryan Murphy, wanted to continue working with her, which led to the series being created and pitched to Kardashian by Murphy, Jon Robin Baitz, and Joe Baken in 2023.
-Parts of the initial pitch meeting with Murphy, Kardashian, and her mother Kris Jenner, were shown in the fifth season of The Kardashians, on May 30, 2024.
+Because of Kardashian's involvement with American Horror Story, the series creator, Ryan Murphy, wanted to continue working with her, which led to the series being created and pitched to Kardashian by Murphy, Jon Robin Baitz and Joe Baken in 2023.
+Parts of the initial pitch meeting with Murphy, Kardashian and her mother, Kris Jenner, were shown in the fifth season of The Kardashians, on May 30, 2024.

 Development

 In December 2023, it was announced that Hulu had given a straight-to-series order to a legal drama series created by Murphy, with Kardashian starring as the series protagonist, a divorce lawyer and owner of an all-female law firm.
-Kardashian committed to star in and executive produce the series, with Jenner also committing to executive produce.
+Kardashian committed to feature in and executive produce the series, with Jenner also committing to executive produce.

 In July 2024, Halle Berry and Glenn Close joined the series to star and executive produce, and the series was also given the title, All's Fair.
 Later in July 2024, it was announced that Berry had left the project.
-In August 2024, it was announced that Sarah Paulson, Naomi Watts, Niecy Nash, and Teyana Taylor would be joining the series to star, with Paulson, Watts, and Nash also executive producing.
+In August 2024, it was announced that Sarah Paulson, Naomi Watts, Niecy Nash-Betts and Teyana Taylor would be joining the series to star, with Paulson, Watts, and Nash also executive producing.
 In September 2024, it was announced that Matthew Noszka would be joining the series.
 In October 2024, it was announced that Ed O'Neill would be joining the series in a recurring role.

-The series is executive produced by Ryan Murphy, Kim Kardashian, Glenn Close, Sarah Paulson, Naomi Watts, Niecy Nash, Jon Robin Baitz, Joe Baken, Jamie Pachino, Lyn Greene, Richard Levine, Anthony Hemingway who also served as a director, Kris Jenner, Alexis Martin Woodall, Eric Kovtun, and Scott Robertson,.
-Production companies involved with the series are Ryan Murphy Productions, Trillium Productions, and 20th Television.
+The series is executive produced by Ryan Murphy, Kim Kardashian, Glenn Close, Sarah Paulson, Naomi Watts, Niecy Nash, Jon Robin Baitz, Joe Baken, Jamie Pachino, Lyn Greene, Richard Levine, Anthony Hemingway who was a director, Kris Jenner, Alexis Martin Woodall, Eric Kovtun and Scott Robertson.
+Production companies involved with the series are Ryan Murphy Productions, Trillium Productions and 20th Television.

+In November 2025, Hulu renewed the series for a second season.

 Filming

 The series begin filming in California in October 2024, on a budget of $69.7 million.
 In July 2024, the series was awarded $14.1 million in tax credits from the California Film Commission.
 On March 21, 2025, Watts revealed that filming of the first season had been wrapped.

+Filming on the second season started in May 2026 and wrapped on August 13, 2026.

 Release

-All's Fair was released on November 4, 2025, on Hulu in the United States.
-It was also simultaneously released on Disney+'s Hulu hub in the U.S. and internationally.
+The trailer for All's Fair was released on October 8, 2025.
+Within 24 hours, it garnered 57.3 million views across YouTube and social media, with YouTube accounting for just over 16 million of those views.
+This surpassed the previous record held by Season 3 of The Kardashians, which had achieved 47.2 million views upon its 2023 release.
+The first season of All's Fair premiered on November 4, 2025, on Hulu in the United States, and was simultaneously released on the Disney+ Hulu hub.